 If we look into the US tax system – any foreign-sourced income will be taxed at the same marginal rate as any other regular income being earned within the country.

 Therefore, if you’re a US citizen living abroad, or a Green Card holder, you will need to file.
-Most specifically, for the 2018 tax year with a federal tax return, but if your total yearly income goes over the minimum thresholds:
+Most specifically, for the 2022 tax season with a federal tax return, but if your total yearly income goes over the minimum thresholds:

-So for example, let’s say you’re an American blogger or influencer in Italy making about 1k a month through partnerships, sponsorships, and display ads in a foreign country.
+So for example, let’s say you’re an American working for a company in Italy making about 13k a month.
 The IRS still needs you to file a tax return for them.
 This check-up of activity and finances from the US government is simply something that must be done.

 In a study done by Forbes it was calculated that the number of tax paying US citizens is over 122 million.
 From that large number, about 6 million are taxpaying Americans living abroad.
 Hopefully, you are aware of how important it is to stay on top of your taxes to avoid penalties.
 Otherwise, we can help you catch up through the Streamlined Procedure.
 There is also an extension of time for US Americans abroad though!
 You can hand in their tax forms by June 15th.